 This federal plan provides nursing home or custodial benefits for lower-income individuals who qualify.
 “Medicaid covers 100% of the costs of a nursing home up to the daily limit,” says Price.
 “Daily limit qualifications are different depending on the state and plan.”

 Unlike assisted living facilities, nursing homes have a flat rate per day in costs and are all-inclusive for their services.

 This federal plan provides medical benefits to individuals 65 and older or for individuals that qualify for disability benefits if under age 65 and has parts A, B, and D:

-Medicare part A provides benefits for in-patient care or major medical care.
+- Medicare part A. This provides benefits for in-patient care or major medical care.
 Examples include hospital or skilled nursing facility stays.

-Medicare part B provides medical benefits for out-patient care.
+- Medicare part B. This provides medical benefits for out-patient care.
 Examples include physician visits, physical/occupational/speech therapies, durable medical equipment and an annual flu vaccine shot.

-Medicare part D provides benefits for medications and prescription drugs.
-Medicare part C rolls Medicare parts A/B/D into one plan.
+- Medicare part C. This plan rolls Medicare parts A/B/D into one plan.
 “It provides similar benefits to traditional Medicare parts A/B/D and may even provide a benefit that traditional Medicare parts A/B don’t cover,” says Barnes.
 “Pay close attention to Medicare part C monthly premiums versus cost of actual care because these plans often have a very low premium but can cause significant out-of-pocket expenses if a person needs to use Medicare part C benefits.”